A System of Knowledge,

 From the real metaphysics, all non-contra-dictory systems must have real objects in the universe.
 The real metaphysics justifies realism.

-A possibly useful distinction is that of ‘certaintism’ vs ‘non-certaintism’, the point of which is that under the latter we allow a degree of uncertainty and so there is associated risk which is balanced by a possibly greater outcome of results or application.
+A useful distinction is that of ‘certaintism’ vs ‘non-certaintism’, the point of which is that under the latter we allow a degree of uncertainty and so there is associated risk which is balanced by a greater outcome of results or application.
 That is, uncertainty is allowed because it may increase the expected value of the theory.
 The objection that non-certaintism would destroy the value of mathematics is invalid because the attitude would not be certaintism vs non-certaintism but would allow both.
 The true objection to non-certaintism ought to come from our attitude to and experience with risk.

 Dialetheism